Out of Darkness (novel): Awards and honors

-Censorship
+Censorship in the United States

-Perez initially expected to receive pushback for Out of the Darkness but didn't receive any for the first several years following publication.
-However, the book became the fourth-most banned and challenged book in the United States in 2021, according to the American Library Association's Office for Intellectual Freedom.
+Perez initially expected to receive pushback for Out of Darkness but didn't receive any for the first several years following publication.
+However, the book became the fourth-most banned and challenged book in the United States in 2021 and the ninth-most banned and challenged book in 2022, according to the American Library Association's Office for Intellectual Freedom.
 Challengers "[b]anned, challenged, and restricted" the book because of its "depictions of abuse and because it was considered to be sexually explicit."

 On September 15, 2021, the book was challenged at a Lake Travis Independent School District board meeting in Austin, Texas, by a parent who interrupted a board meeting to request that the book be removed from the libraries of the district’s two middle schools due to sexually explicit content including anal sex.
 The following day, a district spokesperson told KXAN the book was removed from its two middle schools, Hudson Bend Middle School and Bee Cave Middle School, and that its contents would be reviewed with respect to board policy.
 The video of the parent's challenge spread, going so far as to be shared on Jimmy Kimmel Live!
 Perez responded to the incident, stating that the quoted passage was taken out of context; Perez explained that the "words are from the voice of the racist boys, objectifying the main character, laying claim to her and her sexuality.
 The book is actually critiquing all of that.
 I was including the reality of what the (Mexican-American) character has to navigate.”
 Perez also stated that she wondered whether the critique was toward the racism of the 1930s rather than profane language.

 On November 19, 2021, the Keller Independent School District in Keller, Texas decided to the book would only be available in the high school "[b]ecause of the violence and difficult imagery in this book."
 Further, the book is not available on shelves, and students must receive parental consent to check the book out.

 In December 2021, the book was challenged by a parent at the Washington School District Board Meeting in St. George, Utah.
 After reviewing the book in its entirety, the school district voted to remove the book from school libraries because of profanity and sexually explicit content.
 On February 2, 2022, the school district released a letter to parents stating that the School District "has opted to return the books to the shelves in order to allow the District to fine-tune our policies and better align them with state and federal court rulings."

-In August 2022, Out of Darkness was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
+In August 2022, Out of Darkness was listed among 52 books banned by the Alpine School District of Utah following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools" Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: